nocentino/sql-s3-object-integration/README.md

 In my post [Setting up MinIO for SQL Server 2022 s3 Object Storage Integration](https://www.nocentino.com/posts/2022-06-10-setting-up-minio-for-sqlserver-object-storage/) we did this step by step at the command line.
 Using Docker Compose it will do all the hard work for you and you can get up and running fast.

-Let's walk through what you'll get in each environment.
+Let's walk through what you'll get in each of these environments.

 ## Backup and Restore Test Environment